 At Tax Analysts, we are committed to providing a workplace that offers family-friendly policies and a flexible atmosphere that caters to the needs of working professionals.
 We strive to offer a realistic work/life balance, which is important to each of our team members and their families.

 Get in Touch!

 If you have general questions, or if we don't have a current opening that matches your background, connect with our recruiter today to discuss your career goals.

 Are you a student currently enrolled in an accredited undergraduate or graduate program?
-The 2023 Tax Notes Student Writing Competition will open in November 2022.
+The 2024 submission period for the Tax Notes Student Writing Competition is now open.
 Submissions should focus on an unsettled question in federal, state, or international tax law or policy.
+Entries must be received no later than June 30, 2024.
 For more information, click here.